All About Sports Guards

 Stock Sports Guards

-These sports guards are conveniently pre-formed and readily available at sporting goods stores.
-However, they often lack a proper fit, feeling bulky in your mouth and impeding your ability to breathe and speak comfortably.
-Athletes frequently find themselves distracted by these ill-fitting guards, leading them to remove or fiddle with them during games.
+These pre-made sports guards are easily accessible at sporting goods stores.
+However, they often don’t fit well, feeling bulky and making it challenging to breathe and speak comfortably.
+Many athletes find these guards distracting and tend to remove or adjust them frequently during play.

 Boil & Bite Sports Guards

-You can find these guards in a kit along with instructions.
-The process involves boiling the blank guard in water and then biting into the plastic to mold it to your teeth.
-They are also available at sporting goods stores and generally offer a better fit compared to stock guards.
-However, it’s important to note that this method may not suit everyone.
-If your boil-and-bite guard feels uncomfortable, bulky, or hinders your ability to breathe or speak, it’s advisable to consider a custom-made guard.
+This type of guard is provided in a kit with instructions.
+The process involves softening the blank guard in boiling water and then biting into it to mould it to your teeth.
+Typically available at sporting goods stores, they offer a better fit than stock guards.
+However, they aren’t ideal for everyone.
+If your boil-and-bite guard feels awkward, bulky, or interferes with your ability to breathe or speak, you may want to opt for a custom-made guard.

 Custom-Made Mouth Guards

-The cost of a custom sports guard can vary significantly for each individual in terms of out-of-pocket expenses.
-With a standard insurance plan, the average range for a mouthguard typically falls between $100 to $300 or more.
-Without insurance coverage, the cost for a custom mouthguard usually ranges from $150 to $350 or higher.
+The price of a custom sports guard can vary significantly depending on individual factors and out-of-pocket expenses.
+With standard insurance coverage, the typical cost for a mouthguard ranges from $100 to $300 or more.
+Without insurance, the cost is generally between $150 and $350 or higher.

 Contact us today